vladislav-dolgikh/GeneTarget/README.md

    `-h, --help` show this help message and exit

 The program can work in two modes: with and without motif recognition.
-If the motif recognition function is active, then the user must provide the positional weight matrix, threshold value, and ChIP-seq peak sequences in FASTA format.
+If the motif recognition function is active, user must provide the positional weight matrix, threshold value, and ChIP-seq peak sequences in FASTA format.

 #### Example run without motif recognition:
  `python3 gene_target.py ein3_chipseq_4h.bed ethylene_rnaseq_full.txt 0 target_genes.txt`